bytesatwork/meta-bytesatwork-nxp/README.md

 ## BSP

-This meta layer provides the Board Support Package (U-Boot and Linux kernel) for byteDEVKIT IMX8MM by bytes at work AG.
-Simply set the variable MACHINE to `bytedevkit-imx8mm` to use this BSP.
+This meta layer provides the Board Support Package (U-Boot and Linux kernel) for byteDEVKIT IMX8MM and IMX8MP by bytes at work AG.
+Simply set the variable MACHINE to `bytedevkit-imx8mm` or `bytedevkit-imx8mp` to use this BSP.

 Linux Kernel recipe: linux-imx